Are You There God? It's Me, Margaret.: Popular culture

-In the film Talladega Nights: The Ballad of Ricky Bobby, the character Lucius Washington reads from Are You There, God?
-It's Me, Margaret while the main character Ricky Bobby is in a coma.

 Film adaptation

 In October 2018, a film adaptation of the book was in the early stages of development by James L. Brooks and Kelly Fremon Craig.
 In 2020, Lionsgate won the rights to adapt the film at auction, allocating it a budget of $30 million.
 In April 2021, Lionsgate started filming in Charlotte, North Carolina.
 Production concluded on July 1, 2021.
-Judy Blume was one of the film's producers.
+Judy Blume was one of the film's producers, and she claims it is better than the book.
+The film was released on April 28, 2023, to widespread critical acclaim.